-Has your favourite African themed music festival been cancelled this summer?
-Don’t worry, as this blog will help you to create a festival atmosphere in your living room from the comfort of your own sofa!
+Are you looking forward to listening to some live African music or has your favourite African-themed music festival been cancelled again this summer?
+If it has don’t worry, as this blog will help you to create a festival atmosphere in your living room from the comfort of your own sofa!
 Dress up in your favourite colourful outfit, prepare an African food feast and add these great musicians to your playlist!

-If you are not able to travel at the moment then playlists such as these will help to transport you to distant and far-reaching places around the world.
+If you’re not able to travel at the moment then playlists such as these will help to transport you to distant and far-reaching places around the world.
 It’s a great opportunity to discover completely new sounds too!

 Amira Kheir performing at the Mint Street Music Festival in 2016 wearing one of Kitenge’s ankara dresses (Photo credit: Brummel Studio)

 In 2017, we were delighted to listen to Amira perform live at Africa on The Square in Trafalgar Square, London.
 Her mesmerising vocals echoed soulfully around the square and gave us all goosebumps as well as an insight into her Sudanese roots.
 It was a lovely surprise to bump into Amira again at Africa Fashion Week in London in 2018 and find out about the exciting launch of her third album Mystic Dance featuring the songs ‘Amwaj (Waves)‘ and ‘Manaok (Forbidden)‘ that could be added to your playlist.
 Watch behind-the-scenes footage of Amira recording her new album in London!